saschaende/typo3-users/README.md

 * Very important: Do NOT activate "allow login with email adress" if your system allows usernames with email adresses.
 The register plugin of this users extension will not allow email adresses as usernames.
 * To display the icons in the forms, you need "fontawesome" - get it here: https://fontawesome.com/start
+* If you dont want fontawesome, you can configure the icon classes in TYPOSCRIPT
 ## Screenshots Backend PLugins

 ### Plugin: Login